alexso0121/freelance_platform/README.md

 4. Other apis
-pls see the api-doc in the code file above
+pls see the apis-doc in the code file above

 <Br>